 Do you miss racing?
 I’m not just talking about the televised premiere series, I’m talking about the excitement of actually being there and watching the action in person.
 Granted, even before Covid, tracks all over were facing challenges such as decreased revenue, increased local regulation, and recently moved-in NIMBY killjoys.
 Add in the pandemic, and racing experiences everywhere have taken an additional hit.

 Enter Swedish electric bike maker CAKE, which wants to help with both of those things.
 The company first mentioned plans to expand its One Design race series for 2021 back in October, 2020.
 Given the current state of the global pandemic, the timing is unfortunately still not right for a full-blown series.
-However, CAKE will hold a single event at the Gotland Ring in Gotland, Sweden sometime in summer, 2021.
-An exact date announcement is planned for March.
+However, CAKE will hold a single event at the Gotland Ring in Gotland, Sweden, on August 20-21, 2021.

 Overall, this CAKE invitational will feature 16 professional riders from across a variety of off-road disciplines, including enduro, motocross, supercross, and downhill mountain biking.
 Both men and women will compete in the same races, in a 4X race format.
 It starts with a round robin, so all racers get to face each other up until the semi-finalist roster materializes.
 Finalists will then race in a knockout format.